inductiva/inductiva/docs/markdown_sample.md

 # Markdown Test File

+## pytest-markdown-docs

 ### Not python example
-This first example wont run because its not a python snippet.
+This first example won't run because it is not a python snippet.

 ```c
 #include <stdio.h>